Text

 }

-Although the above code does not directly cause the program to crash, this implicit insertion behavior can potentially lead to unexpected side effects in certain situations, such as resource leaks or state changes that do not meet expectations.
-Worse still, concurrent access to uninitialized memory regions in a multithreaded environment can even lead to program crashes.
+Although the above code does not directly cause the program to crash, this implicit insertion behavior can lead to unexpected side effects in some cases, such as resource leaks or changes that do not meet expectations.
+Worse still, in a multithreaded environment, concurrent access to uninitialized memory areas may even cause the program to crash.

-To prevent such issues, it is recommended to use the std::map::find()
+To prevent these problems, it is recommended to use std::map::find()

 or std::map::count()

-methods to check if a key exists, or to explicitly insert elements using std::map::insert()
+methods to check if the key exists, or explicitly insert elements using std::map::insert()

 std::map<std::string, int> safeMap;